Sotatek-HuongPham4/Azure-RTOS-/README.md

-# Azure-RTOS-
+# Azure-RTOS-RZ/A
 This is the RZA1 Software Development with Microsoft Azure Support.
 The SDK contains the RZA1 Board Support Package and drivers for the RZA1 LU, LC, L, M, and H target Processors, the Asure RTOS ( Threadx), Azure middleware ( USB Host, USB Device, Network, IoT, Filesystem, GUI Development).
 In driver GPIO code generation has been integrated with the RZA1 Smart Configurator.
+## Required Software
+​ GNU ARM Compiler version 6.3.1.2017062
+​ IDE Renesas e2studio
 ## Microsoft Azure Libraries
 The Microsoft Azure software is supported by the Azure Microsoft Team.
 This repository includes the library debug binaries.
 The full source code for the listed libraries can be found here.
-## Required Software

 ### License
-​ GNU ARM Compiler version 6.3.1.2017062
-​ IDE Renesas e2studio
 #### Threadx

 This is the Microsoft Azure RTOS